Shiba Inu dog breed

 With a life expectancy of 12 to 16 years, the Shiba Inu is a long-lived breed — a serious commitment.
 Overall a hardy breed, the Shiba Inu benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for companion dogs breeds like the Shiba Inu include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 Weight gain is not a major concern for most Shiba Inus, though a balanced diet and regular exercise are always important.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Shiba Inu's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?

-The Shiba Inu is one of the most approachable breeds for first-time owners who can provide regular daily exercise and mental engagement.
+The Shiba Inu is best suited to experienced dog owners who can provide regular daily exercise and mental engagement.
 Compact living spaces are no problem for this breed.

 The Shiba Inu does not cope well with long periods alone and can develop separation anxiety — this breed thrives in homes where someone is present most of the day.
 This breed prefers warmer climates and should be protected from extreme cold.
 The Shiba Inu handles warm weather reasonably well with standard precautions.